tmobile/node-red-contrib-summarizer/README.md

 ```

 In the node's configuration, you can define a set of rules that apply to a field within the data table.
-Each rule delivers its result on a separate output.
+Each rule delivers its result on a separate output message.

 Rules available: